StrangeGirlMurph/obsidian-wikipedia-helper/README.md

 # Obsidian Wikipedia Helper Plugin

-An [Obsidian.md](https://obsidian.md/) plugin to quickly search, link, insert and open Wikipedia/Wikimedia articles directly in Obsidian and in your notes.
+A better [Obsidian.md](https://obsidian.md/) Wikipedia plugin to search, link, insert and open Wikipedia/Wikimedia articles directly from the app and in your notes.

 It supersedes the unmaintained Wikipedia plugin with lots of features.
-That's why it's also know as the Better Wikipedia plugin ✨

 On how to get started and everything else: **Read the [Documentation](https://strangegirlmurph.github.io/obsidian-wikipedia-helper/)!**